winglang/wing/docs/docs/04-standard-library/03-http/api-reference.md

 - *Type:* <a href="#@winglang/sdk.http.RequestRedirect">RequestRedirect</a>
 - *Default:* follow

-he redirect mode to use: follow, error.
+Redirect mode to use: follow, error.

 The default is follow.